Gazprom

-PJSC Gazprom (Газпром) is a Russian majority state-owned multinational energy corporation headquartered in the Lakhta Center in Saint Petersburg.
-The Gazprom name is a contraction of the Russian words gazovaya promyshlennost (газовая промышленность, gas industry).
-In January 2022, Gazprom displaced Sberbank from the first place in the list of the largest company in Russia by market capitalization.
+PJSC Gazprom (ПАО «Газпром») is a Russian state-owned multinational energy corporation headquartered in the Lakhta Center in Saint Petersburg.
+The name is a contraction of the Russian words (газовая промышленность, gas industry).
+In December 2024, Gazprom ranked fifth in the list of the largest companies in Russia by market capitalization.
 In 2023, the company's revenue amounted to 8.5 trillion rubles, a significant decline from the 11.7 trillion rubles it reported in 2022.

-Gazprom is vertically integrated and is active in every area of the gas industry, including exploration and production, refining, transport, distribution and marketing, and power generation.
-In 2018, Gazprom produced twelve percent of the global output of natural gas, producing 497.6 billion cubic meters of natural and associated gas and 15.9 million tonnes of gas condensate.
-Gazprom then exports the gas through pipelines that the company builds and owns across Russia and abroad, such as Power of Siberia and TurkStream.
-It produced 359 billion cubic meters of natural and associated gas, a decline of approximately 13 percent from the previous year.In the same year, Gazprom has proven reserves of 35.1 trillion cubic meters of gas and 1.6 billion tons of gas condensate.
-Gazprom is also a large oil producer through its subsidiary Gazprom Neft, producing about 41 million tons of oil with reserves amounting to 2 billion tons.
-The company also has subsidiaries in industrial sectors, including finance, media and aviation, and majority stakes in other companies.
+Vertically integrated, Gazprom is active in the hydrocarbons sector, with activities including exploration and production, refining, transport, distribution and marketing, and power generation.
+In 2018, Gazprom produced twelve percent of the global output of natural gas: 497.6 billion cubic meters of natural and associated gas and 15.9 million tonnes of gas condensate.
+Gazprom distributes gas through pipelines that the company builds and owns across Russia and abroad, such as Power of Siberia and TurkStream.
+In 2023 it produced 359 billion cubic meters of natural and associated gas, a decline of approximately 13 percent from the previous year.In the same year, Gazprom had proven reserves of 35.1 trillion cubic meters of gas and 1.6 billion tons of gas condensate.
+Gazprom is also a large oil-producer through its subsidiary Gazprom Neft, producing about 41 million tons (730 million barrels) of oil with reserves amounting to 2 billion tons (35 billion barrels).
+The company also has subsidiaries in other industrial sectors, including finance, media and aviation; and majority stakes in other companies.

-Gazprom was created in 1989, when the Soviet Ministry of Gas Industry was converted to a corporation, becoming the first state-run corporate enterprise in the Soviet Union.
-After the Soviet Union's dissolution, Gazprom was privatized, retaining its Russia-based assets.
+Gazprom formed in 1989, when the government converted the Soviet Ministry of Gas Industry into a corporation to become the first state-run corporate enterprise in the Soviet Union.
+After the Soviet Union's dissolution in 1991, Gazprom was privatized, retaining its Russia-based assets.
 At that time, Gazprom evaded taxes and state regulations and engaged in asset stripping.
-The company later returned to government control in the early 2000s, and since then, the company has been involved in the Russian government's diplomatic efforts, setting of gas prices, and access to pipelines.
+The company returned to government control in the early 2000s, and since then, the company has been involved in the Russian government's diplomatic efforts, setting of gas prices, and access to pipelines.

 The company is majority-owned by the Russian government, via the Federal Agency for State Property Management and Rosneftegaz, while the remaining shares are traded publicly.
 Gazprom is listed on the Moscow Exchange.
 Many arbitration cases have been decided against Gazprom.

+In 2024, Gazprom was responsible for 1,065 Mt of CO_{2} emissions, which was 2.76% of global CO_{2} emissions.